openplantpathology/OpenPlantPathology/content/publication/_index.md

 <h1> Virtual seminars</h1>
 <img src = "/img/headers/virtual-seminar.png" align = right style = "position: relative;
   background: white">
 The Virtual Seminars (aka science webinar) is a venue for delivering scientific talks of general interest to a plant pathology audience.
 Here is how it works:

-- The seminars are pre-approved and the invitation disseminated widely
+- The seminars are pre-approved and the invitation [disseminated widely](https://twitter.com/OpenPlantPath)

-- It is live broadcast via Zoom at a date & time at speaker's convenience
+- It is live broadcast via Zoom - date & time at speaker's convenience

 - The speaker is available to answer questions from the audience after the seminar (e.g. up to 1 hour) either within the Zoom chat and/or on the OPP slack channel